davidvos/normative-diversity-repro/README.md

-# Examining Sensitivity and Representativeness of Normative Diversity Metrics
+# A Study of Normative Diversity Metrics in News Recommendations

 This repository contains the supporting material for the paper 'A Study of Normative Diversity Metrics in News Recommendations'.
 We reproduce the paper 'RADio* – An Introduction to Measuring Normative Diversity in News Recommendations'.
 The code in the 'dart/' folder comes from the original RADio implementation, [that can be found here](https://github.com/svrijenhoek/RADio).